Touraj Daryaee

-Touraj Daryaee (تورج دریایی; 20 July, 1967) is an Iranian Iranologist and historian.
+Touraj Daryaee (تورج دریایی /[tʰuːˌɾæd͡ʒɛ dæɾjɒːˈ(j)iː]/; 20 July, 1967) is an Iranian Iranologist and historian.
 He currently works as the Maseeh Chair in Persian Studies and Culture and the director of the Dr. Samuel M. Jordan Center for Persian Studies at the University of California, Irvine.

 Career

 Daryaee completed his elementary and secondary schooling in Tehran, Iran and Athens, Greece.
 He then completed a PhD in history at the University of California, Los Angeles in 1999.
 He has taught at UCLA, and has been a senior research fellow at Oxford University and resident fellow at the École pratique des hautes études.
 He specializes in the history and culture of Ancient Persia.

 He is the editor of the Name-ye Iran-e Bastan, The International Journal of Ancient Iranian Studies, DABIR: Digital Ar, as well as the director of Sasanika Project, a project on the history and culture of Sasanians.
 His most famous publications include Sasanian Persia: The Rise and Fall of an Empire and Sasanian Iran (224-651 CE): Portrait of a Late Antique Empire.
 He has also edited a book on Iranian history from the prehistoric era to modern history.